-(Filter drop-down Select a filter to launch the corresponding search.
-The list will suggest filters that menu) have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows reinitializing the filter by selecting the criteria selection. entry (New filter) allows reinitializing the filter by selecting the criteria selection.
+menu) hav ect a filter to launch the corresponding search.
+The list will suggest filters that re been saved previously and for certain Views, predefined filters.
+Selecting the ry (New filter) allows reinitializing the filter by selecting the criteria selection. ----------- ---